-I like to serve mine with thin crackers or flatbread, along with arugula and grape tomatoes.
+I like to serve mine with thin crackers or crostini, along with arugula and grape tomatoes.
 Plate it all with a touch of grated Parmesan cheese and a drizzle of the best olive oil you have.
 Enjoy!

 You will need:

 – 1/4 cup olive oil

 – 4 cloves of garlic, crushed or coarsely chopped

 – 4 cups of cubed eggplant, skin on (1″ cubes)

 – 1 cup chopped fresh basil

 – 1/4 cup capers

 – 1/2 cup tomato sauce (from a jar is fine, unless you have homemade hanging around)